bidmad/Bidmad-iOS/README[EN].md

 Prior to the initial configuration of the app, when updating from version 4.6.0.1 or lower to version 5.0.0 [API Migration Guide](https://github.com/bidmad/Bidmad-iOS/wiki/v5.0.0-API-Migration-Guide-%5BEN%5D) to update the app.
 After that, go through the process of adding BidmadAppKey and initializeSdk method inside info.plist as guided below.<br>

 For users of native ad interface updating from v5.3.0 or lower to v6.0.0 or higher, please refer to [NativeAd Migration Guide 6.0.0](https://github.com/bidmad/Bidmad-iOS/wiki/Native-Ad-Migration-to-v6.0.0%5BENG%5D) for your app updates.

+For users of app open ad and native ad interface updating from v6.3.5 or lower to v6.4.0 or higher, please refer to [AppOpen and NativeAd Migration Guide for 6.4.0](https://github.com/bidmad/Bidmad-iOS/wiki/AppOpen-and-NativeAd-Migration-Guide-for-6.4.0-%5BKOR%5D) for your app updates.

 Include the following key in your Xcode project info.plist :<br>
 1. iOS App Key identified in ADOP Insight (refer to "[Find your App Key](https://github.com/bidmad/SDK/wiki/Find-your-app-key%5BEN%5D)" guide) <br>